USCIS Tax Return Requirement

 Those who are not U.S. citizens can fall into two categories for tax purposes: Resident Alien (green card holder or permanent resident) and Nonresident Alien (individuals who are not U.S. citizens but have passed the green card tests or the substantial presence test).

-In general, U.S. tax law applies to you if you spend a significant amount of time in the U.S. or if you live there.
+In general, U.S. tax law applies to you if you spend significant time in the U.S. or live there.
 The agency accountable for collecting taxes and enforcing tax laws is the Internal Revenue Service (IRS).

-The consequences of individuals’ tax filing status can affect their immigration status and ability to naturalize as a U.S. citizen.
+The consequences of individuals’ tax filing status can affect their immigration status and ability to naturalize as U.S. citizens.
 In addition to immigration matters, citizenship/ naturalization attorneys can also help with tax returns.
 If you want to avoid risking your immigration status, hiring an immigration lawyer can be helpful.

 Does Immigration Check Your Taxes?

-The USCIS (U.S. Citizenship and Immigration Services) is not responsible for ensuring individuals have paid their taxes.
+The USCIS (U.S. Citizenship and Immigration Services) is not responsible for ensuring individuals have filed taxes.
 But, other U.S. federal government agencies are responsible and willing to share information regarding taxpayers.

 Does USCIS Check Tax Returns for Green Cards?